sunilgug/FailYourStrategyIn10Ways/README.md

 The blog and the colab notebook is placed at https://blog.quantinsti.com/ways-trading-strategy-fail/

-This folder just the placeholder of the supporting files if the blog and colab notebook.
+This folder is just the placeholder of the supporting files of the blog and colab notebook.